squarerootofnegativeone/Public/Azure/Key Vault Backup/README.md

 	Specifies the number of days backups are kept in blob storage.
 Script will remove all older files from container.
     For this reason a container dedicated to KV backups must be used with this script.

-## OUTPUTS
-	Human-readable informational and error messages produced during execution.
-Not intended to be consumed by another runbook.